heedrox/tdd-bai/README.md

 - Download
 - If you use "nvm", then type "nvm use".
 If not, use node v18
 - `npm i`
+- Create a `.env` file and add the line `OPENAI_API_KEY=xxxxxx` with your own Open AI API key.
+Check how to get one here: https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key

 ## Example execution